How the Soldano Super Lead Overdrive SLO-100 & 50 Watt Amplifiers Work

 Note the 120v and 240v primary options.
 For 120v mains voltage we connect the Black & Brown wires together at the power switch and we connect the Black/White & Brown/White wires to the power switch or power cord neutral (see layout above).
 For 240v mains we join just the Black/White and Brown wires.
 We'll connect the Red/White 550v high voltage wires to the rectifier.
 Shrink-tube the two unused red wires so they cannot touch each other or anything else.

 Output transformer specs are 22.5k:8 ohms push-pull.
 I recommend the Hammond 125B 5 watt.
 Output impedance is very flexible with 22.5k:8 using secondary wires 2 & 4 (orange & yellow).
 This impedance is optimized for the 12AU7 but will work for both the 12AU7 and 12BH7 power tubes.
-If you plan to use the higher power 12BH7 exclusively then an output impedance of 12.8k:8 using secondary wires 4 & 6 will give more output power and slightly better tone.
-If you plan to use both the 12AU7 and 12BH7 then I recommend you split the difference between them at 17.6k:8 using wires 3 & 5.
+If you plan to use the higher power 12BH7 exclusively then an output impedance of 12.8k:8 using secondary wires 4 & 6 (yellow and white) will give more output power and slightly better tone.
+If you plan to use both the 12AU7 and 12BH7 then I recommend you split the difference between them at 17.6k:8 using wires 3 & 5 (green and violet).
 Note that we do not use the black (wire 1) secondary wire.
 I purchased my Hammond 125B from Mouser.com.

 Hammond 125B Output Transformer Wiring & Specs